top of page

 It is responsible for collecting and remitting the national levies, and ensuring that Institutes are familiar with all current and National business.

-Federation Emblem
+Our Federation Emblem

 The Federation chose the bicycle as its emblem, because the first pedal driven bicycle was invented in 1839 by a young blacksmith called Kirkpatrick McMillan, who lived at Courthill Smithy, Penpont, near Thornhill.
 The front wheel was 32 inches in diameter and the rear wheel 40 inches.
 The machine weighed 57lbs.